Bud Daley

-Leavitt Leo "Bud" Daley (born October 7, 1932), is a former professional baseball player who pitched in the Major Leagues from 1955 to 1964.
+Leavitt Leo "Bud" Daley (October 7, 1932 – October 15, 2024) was an American professional baseball pitcher.
+He played in Major League Baseball (MLB) from 1955 to 1964 for the Cleveland Indians, Kansas City Athletics, and New York Yankees.

+Biography

 Leavitt was his father's name.
 Leo was for St. Leo from his mother's Catholicism.
 He was called Bud because his mother was an only child and she always wanted a child like her cousin, Buddy Walker.
 As a player Daley made his home in Orange, California.
 He was successful in public relations and a skilled speaker.
 In the offseason he once appeared in seventy-two towns in six states.

 Daley was a knuckleball pitcher. who threw curves of two different speeds.
 He became an All-Star pitcher in 1959 and 1960 for the Kansas City Athletics.
 During that two-year period, Daley won a total of 32 games, and was 3rd in the American League with 16 wins in 1960.
 In June 1961, he was traded by Kansas City to the New York Yankees, becoming an impact pitcher as the Yanks won the 1961 World Series over the Cincinnati Reds.

 Daley was purchased by the Cleveland Indians from the Sacramento Solons of the Pacific Coast League on August 18, 1955.
 The purchase price was not revealed.
 Daley received offers from five other major league clubs.
 He signed with the Indians because of his friendship with Bob Lemon, whose children Daley used to babysit for.

 He dropped his first major league start at Briggs Stadium in a 6–2 loss to the Detroit Tigers.
 Harvey Kuenn hit an 8th-inning home run in a game in which the Tigers reached Daley for nine of ten hits in the first six innings.
 Daley was optioned to the Indianapolis Indians on July 4, 1956.
 On September 7 he was one of 7 players recalled from the American Association farm team.

 On March 31, 1958, Daley was traded, along with Gene Woodling and Dick Williams, to the Baltimore Orioles, for Larry Doby and Don Ferrarese.

 On April 18 Daley was traded to the Athletics for pitcher Arnie Portocarrero.